trevormccasland/pthub/CONTRIBUTING.md

 If you see something here that you would like to change, please submit a PR!

+## Issues
+Please take a look at our issues for some ideas on what to contribute but a contribution doesn't have to be an issue for there to be a pull request submitted.

 ## Dev Setup
 Each service details how to run the project in their README.